project-dynasty/auth-service/README.md

 In this repository we keep the current state of development of our Authentication Service.
 The Authentication Service is a secure web application that provides users with two-factor authentication using Google Authenticator.
-The project is built using Java and Spring Boot framework.
+The project is built using Java 11 and the web core framework.
 We have a heap of documentation available for the code in this repository.
 You may be interested in...
-* [Issues](https://github.com/project-dynasty/data-nexus/issues) if you want to request a feature or report a bug.
+* [Issues](https://github.com/project-dynasty/auth-service/issues) if you want to request a feature or report a bug.
 * [Code of Conduct](https://github.com/project-dynasty/docs/blob/main/docs/code_of_conduct.md)
 * [Contributing Guidelines](https://github.com/project-dynasty/docs/blob/main/docs/contributing.md)